History of cricket in Zimbabwe to 1992: Historical background

-Rhodesian cricket
+Cricket in Rhodesia

-In cricket terms, Rhodesia was always tied to South Africa.
+In cricket terms, Rhodesia was always tied to South Africa and for cricketing purposes were under the authority of that country's administrators until independence in 1980.
 The first recorded match in Rhodesia took place near Fort Victoria (modern Masvingo) on 16 August 1890, on a wicket of a bare twenty two yards of earth, shortly after Cecil Rhodes' Pioneer Column had formed a settlement.
 In the mid-1890s, the most important match of the Rhodesian domestic cricket season was Salisbury v Bulawayo.
 The Rhodesian Cricket Union was formed in 1898.
 The first English representative team, led by Lord Hawke, visited in 1898–99, with the match played on a matting wicket.

+First-class cricket was not established in the colony until the Rhodesian team began taking part in South Africa's Currie Cup competition from 1904 to 1905 following the inclusion on 1 February 1904 of the Rhodesian Cricket Union (RCU) in the South African Cricket Association (SACA; itself founded in 1890).
+Rhodesia's inclusion within the South African cricketing structure had already been provided for since 1898 as the South African Cricket Association's own Articles of Constitution noted that the "area of the Association shall be divided into districts defined by the Government surveys, as the Association in general meeting may from time to time decide, and that the following be recognised as districts for Unions:- Western Province, Eastern Province, Border, Natal, (including Zululand), Transvaal (including Swaziland), Orange Free State (including Basutoland), Griqualand West, Bechuanaland (including Rhodesia)".
+These provisions meant that when the RCU applied to be affiliated with the SACA on 21 December 1903, it was unanimously approved.